-Yolanda joined the LVTC research group in 2012 on an MA research grant (January-July 2013) and the Department of English, French and German at the University of Vigo in December 2013 on a predoctoral grant from the Autonomous Government of Galicia (I2C programme).
-Since September 2014 to December 2017 she held a FPU grant from the Spanish Ministry of Education, Culture and Sport, thanks to which she also obtained financial support to carry out research stays at the universities of Zurich (2015), Lancaster (2016) and Leuven (2017).
-In April 2018, she obtained a position as Junior Lecturer ("Ayudante") at the University of Cantabria.
+Yolanda joined the LVTC research group in 2012 on an MA research grant (January-July 2013) and the Department of English, French and German at the University of Vigo in December 2013 on a predoctoral grant from the Regional Government of Galicia (I2C, PRE/2013/396).
+From September 2014 to December 2017 she held a FPU grant from the Spanish Ministry of Education, Culture and Sport, thanks to which she also obtained financial support to carry out research stays at the universities of Zurich (2015), Lancaster (2016) and Leuven (2017).
+From April 2018 to October 2019, she worked as Junior Lecturer ("Ayudante") at the University of Cantabria.
 In October 2019, she returned to the Department of English, French and German at the University of Vigo as a postdoctoral fellow on a competitive grant from the Regional Government of Galicia (ref.
 ED481B-2019/077).

 Her research focuses on language change in the recent history of the English language.
 More specifically, she investigates the linguistic variation of verb number agreement with complex collective subjects in Late Modern and Present-Day English.